BurrowBird/4chan-Thread-Muncher/Readme.txt

 ----

 KNOWN ISSUES:
-When out of focus, Muncher tends to forget what it was doing after some time.
+When out of focus for a time, Muncher tends to forget what it was doing.
+Sometimes the extension needs to be reloaded a few times to load correctly.

 -----